bleaktwig/yuadrem-wiki/docs/kins/hume.md

 # Humes
 [Et](../religion/godtrees/et.md) created humes to aid the oric god in the War of Spring<!-- TODO.
 Link. -->.
 Despite this, many opposed the conflict, or felt indifferent to it.
 They fled the company of their godtree, for which they were cursed with monochromacy.
-These humes came to be known as irds, and their dispersion as the Ird Diasporas<!-- TODO.
-Link. -->.
+These humes came to be known as irds, and their dispersion as the [Ird Diaspora](../history.md#war-of-spring).
 The humes that remained with Et were blessed with Color, and are known as gats.

 <!-- NOTE.
-    * This led to the first siege of Ctereth, where four different ird chiefdoms (led by 4 historic figures) stole qualars to allow their kin to travel away from Naptane.
     * Maybe mention what ird and gat mean in jantherlin?
 That might help integrate the language into the lore.
 -->